Home - ARIEL

 ARIEL is a collaboration between ESA and the ARIEL Consortium (consisting of more than 50 institutes in 17 European countries) which is responsible for the provision of the ARIEL paylod module.
 After launch operations will be conducted jointly by ESA (mission operations & part of the science operations) an the ARIEL Consortium (part of the science operations) with the spacecraft in a large halo orbit around L2.

-Consider attending the ARIEL: Science, Mission & Community 2020 conference to be held on 14-16 January 2020 in ESA/ESTEC, Noordwijk, The Netherlands to learn the latest on all aspects of the ARIEL mission.
+Check out the presentations from the ARIEL: Science, Mission & Community 2020 conference held on 14-16 January 2020 in ESA/ESTEC, Noordwijk, The Netherlands to learn the latest on all aspects of the ARIEL mission.